andresedi/pet-management/README.md

 - Input validation
 - Custom field trimming annotation
 - Comprehensive error handling with ControllerAdvice
+- Caching with Caffeine
 - Environment-specific configurations
 - Logging with Log4j2 and custom log format with correlation ID
 - API documentation with OpenAPI at /swagger-ui.html
+- Easier the transition to NoSql database

 ## Getting Started